pawanxcaliber/Inventory_Management_System/README.md

 # Inventory Management System
 ----------------------------------------------------------------
-### This is full-stack web base project achived with MERN stack
+### This is full-stack web based project achieved with MERN stack
 ----------------------------------------------------------------

 #### To run this project